Appeals process as of 2 November 2021 - the full policy

 Appeals will be considered at three stages as follows:

 First Stage: Reconsideration of the decision (appeal by Fortnightly Review Panel or FR Panel)

 If the FR Panel declines funding for a treatment, or approves it subject to conditions and the applicant and or the patient is not satisfied with the outcome, the applicant may have the option of having the request reconsidered.
 The request for reconsideration must be supported by new clinical information.

 The exceptional cases/individual funding request manager and Chair of the FR Panel will screen the additional information submitted to support the reconsideration request to determine whether it significantly alters the nature or strength of the evidence originally submitted to the Panel.
 If it does the request will be resubmitted to the next available FR Panel meeting which will consider the new information alongside the original request.

 Second Stage: One-to-One Meeting

-For a patient who wishes to appeal further, a one to one meeting will be offered between the Fortnightly Review (FR) Chair and the patient.
-The FR Chair will attend the meeting with a member of the Panel Office Team.
+For a patient who wishes to appeal further, a one to one meeting will be offered between the most appropriate clinical lead and the patient.
+The Clinical Lead will attend the meeting with a member of the Panel Office Team.
 The patient is entitled to bring along a family member or representative for this meeting.
-The purpose of the meeting is for the Chair to explain the commissioning authority policy and process, and the reasons that the FR Panel reached its decision not to approve funding.
-It also allows the FR Chair to listen to the concerns of the patient and answer any queries they may have.
+The purpose of the meeting is for the Clinical Lead to explain the Commissioning Authority policy and process, and the reasons that the FR Panel reached its decision not to approve funding.
+It also allows the Clinical Lead to listen to the concerns of the patient and answer any queries they may have.
 In rare circumstances it also gives an opportunity for the patient to provide any new information that was not presented to the FR Panel before.

 A request for review of the decision can be made by the Applicant, the patient or their carer or relative.
-The request must be supported by the referring clinician who must explain the reasons for the review.
+The reason for the review must be one of the following.

 that the decision of the Panel was procedurally improper; and/or